Quiznation (British game show)

-Quiznation is a television program on the British quiz channel by the same name that was owned and operated by Optimistic Entertainment.
+Quiznation is a television programme on the British quiz channel by the same name that was owned and operated by Optimistic Entertainment.
 In its last year, it featured hours of gaming each day.
-Quiznation aired all week on Fortune Fever from 6 p.m. to 8 p.m featuring constant tower games.
+Quiznation aired all week on Fortune Fever from 6 pm to 8 pm featuring constant tower games.
 On 31 May 2007, Quiznation aired its last episode.

-About the Show
+History

 Quiznation started in November 2003 on Sky channel 277.
 The channel was originally called Nation277.
 Shortly after launch, it was moved to channel 217 during an EPG reshuffle, and subsequently changed its name to Nation217.
 It helped launch the careers of Caroline Flack, Milo McCabe and Christian Manley and it had Brendan Sheppard as one of its main directors.
 Different interactive games were on for most of the day.
 Though under the larger banner of Gamenation, Nation217 showed a variety of interactive programming including The Cash Vault and Dare.
-Nation217 started to cease some of the programs and replaced the slots with Quiznation.
-Eventually Quiznation was the entire output for the channel.
-The channel was then officially named Quiznation.
+Nation217 then started to cease some of the programmes and replaced the slots with Quiznation.
+Eventually, Quiznation was the entire output for the channel.
+The channel was then officially renamed to Quiznation.

 In late 2005, Quiznation started to bring back some of its axed programming starting with Celebrity Sudoku.
 They introduced more shows like Initial Thinking and Taxi.
-At the beginning of 2006, Quiznation cut back its broadcasting hours to three hours a night and began airing nothing but the Quiznation program again.
+At the beginning of 2006, Quiznation cut back its broadcasting hours to three hours a night and began airing nothing but the Quiznation programme again.

 This format was adapted to the United States as PlayMania in April 2006.
-Presenter Mel Peachey co-hosted the program throughout the next year.
+Presenter Mel Peachey co-hosted the programme throughout the next year.
 It was split into two separate shows in February 2007, one being renamed quiznation, taking after its predecessor.

 The 31 May 2007 episode was Quiznations final airing.
-The program finished with a highlight reel of Quiznation moments.
+The programme finished with a highlight reel of Quiznation moments.